agenticify/.github/README.md

-# Kodozo
+# Agenticify

-Kodozo is building tools that improve developer productivity and code quality.
+Agenticify is building tools that improve developer productivity and code quality.

 ## What we do
 - AI-assisted code review and code intelligence